 Artist Punches Wall 27,000 Times in Honor of Nelson Mandela

 Art and boxing don't often intersect.
 But Belgian-born Shanghai-based artist Phil Akashi married these two subjects when he created a stunning tribute to Nelson Mandela—using boxing gloves and traditional Chinese ink paste.
-By punching a wall 27,000 times with the characters 自由/"Freedom," the artist produced this homage to Mandela, who remains hospitalized in critical condition.
+Punching a wall 27,000 times with the characters 自由/"Freedom," the artist produced the homage when Mandela was hospitalized and in critical condition, before he passed away last year.

 Surrounded by local graffiti, this subtle yet powerful portrait stands out and represents the notion of freedom and equality for all.